prorev/prorev.github.io/_posts/2020-01-10-wordpress_using-the-add_filter-hook.md

 I will list them here:

 * `wp_title`: allows the _title_ tag to be altered or replaced
-* `the_title`: allows the “title” of the post or page to be altered or replaced
+* `the_title`: allows the "title" of the post or page to be altered or replaced
 * `the_content`: alters the content of the post or page
 * `wp_autop`: automatically turns line breaks into paragraph tags
 * `do_shortcodes`: processes short codes